coveo/ui-kit/packages/quantic/README.md

 #### Create a Default Scratch Org

 - Make sure you are in the `packages/quantic` root folder.
-- Run this command to create the default scratch org. `npm run scratch:create`.
+- Run this command to create the default scratch org. `pnpm run scratch:create`.
 - In VS Code, press Command + Shift P, enter sfdx, and select SFDX: Create a Default Scratch Org.
 - You can also run this command from the command line. `sf org create scratch --set-default --definition-file config/project-scratch-def.json --alias "LWC"`
 - `LWC` is an alias for the scratch org that you can use in other Salesforce CLI commands.
 You can create any alias that you like.